icsergoltd/home-grown-tomatoes/src/content/blog/growing-guides/best-soil-for-tomatoes-in-pots.md

 order: 8
 ---

-# Best Soil for Tomatoes in Pots: A Simple Beginner's Guide

 The best soil for tomatoes in pots is **a light, moisture-retentive potting mix that also drains freely and leaves plenty of air around the roots**.